 Frequently asked questions for students

-I’ve received a Penalty Charge Notice (PCN) – what happens next?
+I’ve received a Parking Charge Notice (PCN) – what happens next?

-Your Penalty Charge Notice (PCN) must be paid within 28 days or your permission to park on campus may be revoked.
+Your Parking Charge Notice (PCN) must be paid within 28 days or your permission to park on campus may be revoked.

 Why can't undergraduate students who live in Bristol park on Frenchay Campus?

 Since 2015 all undergraduate students who live in the exclusion zone are not permitted to park on Frenchay Campus.

 Our UWE Masterplan – and associated planning requirements – required us to reduce reliance on single occupancy vehicles and offer students and staff good-quality driving alternatives.

 There are exemptions for those with mobility restrictions, childcare commitments or those living outside of Bristol.

 Learn more about our TravelSmart plan and our commitment to zero carbon emissions by 2030.